yeehaa123/elab/CHAT/lab.md

-In addition to this, the embedded researchers’ activities articulate and map how developed instruments and methods form new models and methods for sustainable cooperation so as to extend the developed practices.
-This will culminate in new areas of enquiry for humanities’ research; bringing forth humanities’ perspectives and research about larger societal and R&D inspired collaboration and ICT innovation practices.
-The lab furthermore allows embedded researchers who work between theory and (artistic) practice, physical and digital research, science and art, universities and public or private partners.
+In addition to this, the embedded researchers’ activities articulate and map how developed instruments and methods form new models and methods for sustainable cooperation.This will culminate in new areas of enquiry for humanities’ research; bringing forth humanities’ perspectives and research about larger societal and R&D inspired collaboration and ICT innovation practices.
+The lab furthermore allows embedded researchers to work between theory and (artistic) practice, physical and digital research, science and art, universities and public or private partners.
-Furthermore, in the lab humanities’ scholars can experiment with digital humanites and digital methods thereby improving awareness of computational instruments as well as increasing a space to meet possible private partners for future research.
+Furthermore, in the lab humanities’ scholars experiment with digital humanities and methods thereby improving awareness of computational instruments while also using the space to meet new partners for future research.

-## How this research contributes to one or more of the core technologies in White Paper, Section 2
+## How this research contributes to one or more of the core technologies in section 1 of the white paper

 **visualization and machine learning**: within the lab, students and researchers collaborate to learn and experiment with data